flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

 // Can also add to ExecutionSpec to specify execution time overrides

 ```

-### Concurrency Controller Singleton
+### Control Plane

 At a broad level, we'll follow the precedent of the [scheduler](https://github.com/flyteorg/flyte/tree/master/flyteadmin/scheduler) defined in FlyteAdmin and define a singleton to manage concurrency across all launch plans.

 1. At CreateExecution time, if the launch plan in the ExecutionSpec has a concurrency policy
    1. Create the execution in the database with a new `PENDING` execution phase and reason populated in `ExecutionStateChangeDetails`.
       1. or fail the request when the concurrency policy is set to `ABORT`
+      2. let the concurrency controller manage scheduling
    1. Do not create the workflow CRD

+### Concurrency Controller Singleton

 Introduce the Concurrency Controller to poll for all pending executions:
 1. Upon start-up, initialize a launch plan informer and a worker pool and spawn N number of worker threads.
-   1. The launch plan informer will be responsible for keeping a map of launch plans, by [NamedEntityIdentifier](https://github.com/flyteorg/flyte/blob/25cfe16940f10f9bbef02e288c823db16eb37609/flyteidl/protos/flyteidl/admin/common.proto) (that is across versions) and their concurrency policy: `map[admin.NamedEntityIdentifier]admin.Schedule`
+   1. The launch plan informer will be responsible for keeping a map of launch plans, by [NamedEntityIdentifier](https://github.com/flyteorg/flyte/blob/25cfe16940f10f9bbef02e288c823db16eb37609/flyteidl/protos/flyteidl/admin/common.proto) (that is across versions) and their concurrency policy: `map[admin.NamedEntityIdentifier]admin.SchedulerPolicy`
-1. Periodically query the DB for pending executions `SELECT * FROM executions WHERE phase not in ('SUCCEEDED', 'FAILED', 'ABORTED', 'TIMED_OUT') group by launch_plan_id;`
+1. Periodically query the DB for pending executions `SELECT * FROM executions WHERE phase not in ('SUCCEEDED', 'FAILED', 'ABORTED', 'TIMED_OUT');`
    1. For each `PENDING` execution returned by the above query, `Add()` the pending execution to a [workqueue](https://github.com/kubernetes/client-go/blob/master/util/workqueue/queue.go).
 We can fine tune in the future to include differentiated priority.
    1. For each non-`PENDING` execution returned by the above query, update the map of active executions by launch plan named entity into a thread-safe Map of type `rawActiveLaunchPlanExecutions map[admin.NamedEntityIdentifier]util.Set[admin.Execution]` (e.g. using this [set]("k8s.io/apimachinery/pkg/util/sets") library)
 1. After processing the complete set of non-terminal executions, transform the `rawActiveLaunchPlanExecutions` map into a thread-safe, ordered list of executions by creation time: `activeLaunchPlanExecutions map[admin.NamedEntityIdentifier][]*core.WorkflowExecutionIdentifier` using an implementation where different keys can be accessed concurrently.